knpuniversity/javascript/knpu/ep2-es6/object-literals-optional-args.md

 Ok, nothing too crazy so far: when we refresh, at the bottom, yep, "pounds".

-But now suppose that we want to have set a *max* weight on that.
+But now suppose that we want to set a *max* weight on that.
 What I mean is, if we are over a certain weight - maybe 500 - instead of printing the actual total, we want to print "500+"